 \subsection{Ramsey classes and ultrahomogeneous structures}

-Let $\K$ be a class of structures.
-We say that structure $\str{U}$ is \emph{embedding-universal} (or shortly \emph{universal}) for $\K$ if for every structure in $\K$ there is an embedding to $\str{U}$.
+Let $\K$ be a class of finite and/or countably infinite $L$-structures.
+We say that a structure $\str{U}$ is \emph{embedding-universal} (or shortly \emph{universal}) for $\K$ if every structure in $\K$ embeds to $\str{U}$.
 We say that a \emph{class $\K$ contains an universal structure} if there exists structure $\str{U}\in \K$ which is universal for $\K$.
-It is well known that universal objects may be constructed by an iterated amalgamation (\Fraisse{} limit) of finite objects.
-This leads to a stronger notion of a \emph{$\K$-generic object}: For a class $\K$ we say that an object $\str{H}$ is $\K$-generic if it is both universal for $\K$ and it is \emph{ultrahomogeneous}.
-The later notion means the following: Every isomorphism $\varphi$ between two finite substructures $\str{A}$ and $\str{B}$ of $\str{H}$ may be extended to an automorphism of $\str{H}$.
-The notion of ultrahomogeneous structure is one of the key notions of modern model theory and it is the source of the well known Classification Programme of Ultrahomogeneous Structures~\cite{Lachlan1980,Cherlin1998,Cherlin2013}.
+One possible way of constructing universal objects is by iterated amalgamations of finite objects, thereby obtaining the so-called \Fraisse{} limits.
+These are in fact \emph{$\K$-generic}: For a class $\K$, we say that an object $\str{H}$ is $\K$-generic if it is both universal for $\K$ and it is \emph{ultrahomogeneous}, \ie{}, every isomorphism $\varphi$ of two finite substructures $\str{A}$ and $\str{B}$ of $\str{H}$ can be extended to an automorphism of $\str{H}$.
+The notion of ultrahomogeneous structure is one of the key notions of modern model theory and it is the source of the well known classification programme of ultrahomogeneous structures~\cite{Lachlan1980,Cherlin1998,Cherlin2013}.

-The ultrahomogeneous structures are characterised by the properties of finite substructures.
-For a structure $\str{A}$ denote by $\Age(\str{A})$ the class of all finite structures isomorphic to substructures of $\str{A}$.
+Recall that a structure $\str{A}$ is \emph{locally finite} if and only if the $\str{A}$-closure of every finite subset of $A$ is finite.
+We focus on locally finite structures only.
+In this context, (locally finite) ultrahomogeneous structures are characterised by the properties of their finite substructures.
+For a structure $\str{A}$, denote by $\Age(\str{A})$ the class of all finite structures which embed to $\str{A}$.
 For a class $\K$ of relational structures, we denote by $\Age(\K)$ the class $\bigcup_{\str{A}\in \K} \Age(\str{A})$.
-The following is one of the cornerstones of model theory.